 If you are a foreigner working in Germany, part of your German hospital bill will be covered by the German healthcare system.
 For temporary visitors, EU citizens can claim subsidized emergency hospital visits in Germany, while non-EU may need to show some form of private health insurance.
 In either case, unless exempted, it is compulsory for all foreigners to take out some form of German health insurance once becoming an official resident.

-This guide explains requirements for visiting hospitals in Germany, including types of German hospitals, German hospital costs and what to do if you need a German hospital in an emergency, followed by a list of hospitals in Germany.
+This guide explains requirements for visiting hospitals in Germany, including types of German hospitals, German hospital costs, and what to do if you need a German hospital in an emergency, as well as a list of hospitals in Germany.